 Venerable Shio Mgvime of Georgia (6th)

-After this Jesus went about in Galilee; he would not go about in Judea, because the Jews sought to kill him.
-Now the Jews’ feast of Tabernacles was at hand.
-So his brothers said to him, “Leave here and go to Judea, that your disciples may see the works you are doing.
-For no man works in secret if he seeks to be known openly.
-If you do these things, show yourself to the world.”
-For even his brothers did not believe in him.
-Jesus said to them, “My time has not yet come, but your time is always here.
-The world cannot hate you, but it hates me because I testify of it that its works are evil.
-Go to the feast yourselves; I am not going up to this feast, for my time has not yet fully come.”
-So saying, he remained in Galilee.
-But after his brothers had gone up to the feast, then he also went up, not publicly but in private.
-The Jews were looking for him at the feast, and saying, “Where is he?”
-And there was much muttering about him among the people.
-While some said, “He is a good man,” others said, “No, he is leading the people astray.”
-Yet for fear of the Jews no one spoke openly of him.
+At that time, Jesus walked in Galilee; for He did not want to walk in Judea, because the Jews sought to kill Him.
+Now the Jews’ Feast of Tabernacles was at hand.
+His brothers therefore said to Him, “Depart from here and go into Judea, that Your disciples also may see the works that You are doing.
+For no one does anything in secret while he himself seeks to be known openly.
+If You do these things, show Yourself to the world.
+For even His brothers did not believe in Him.
+Then Jesus said to them, “My time has not yet come, but your time is always ready.
+The world cannot hate you, but it hates Me because I testify of it that its works are evil.
+You go up to this feast.
+I am not yet going up to this feast, for My time has not yet fully come.
+When He had said these things to them, He remained in Galilee.
+But when His brothers had gone up, then He also went up to the feast, not openly, but as it were in secret.
+Then the Jews sought Him at the feast, and said, “Where is He?”
+And there was much complaining among the people concerning Him.
+Some said, “He is good”; others said, “No, on the contrary, He deceives the people.”
+However, no one spoke openly of Him for fear of the Jews.